 - Education - merging theory, critical thinking and practice with hands–on experiential learning.

 - Application - encouraging applied research through field work geared at understanding the causes of poverty, its impact and effect while exploring opportunities for change.

 - Engagement - partnering with communities, building local capacity and implementing co-generated solutions that are sustainable.

-- Provides high-quality undergraduate and graduate courses that engage UC Davis students and faculty on development issues.
+- Provide high-quality undergraduate and graduate courses that engage UC Davis students and faculty on development issues.

-- Convenes hands-on labs where students learn about and build alternative energy technologies, complete market research and analyze projects through the "four lenses of sustainability".
+- Convene hands-on labs where students learn about and build alternative energy technologies, complete market research and analyze projects through the "four lenses of sustainability".

-- Brings inspirational leaders and practitioners to campus to share their stories and experiences working on developing issues abroad.
+- Bring inspirational leaders and practitioners to campus to share their stories and experiences working on developing issues abroad.

-- Supports innovative technological, financial, business/marketing and social solutions for alleviating poverty through two applied research grants for faculty and graduate students.
+- Support innovative technological, financial, business/marketing and social solutions for alleviating poverty through two applied research grants for faculty and graduate students.

-- Encourages greater engagement of undergraduate students who receive travel grants to work on practical applications in the field.
+- Encourage greater engagement of undergraduate students who receive travel grants to work on practical applications in the field.